MauRuRo/MSP4-CrossFitCommunityApp/README.md

     | USE_AWS               |      True       |

     > You will get in them when you setup your [AWS bucket](https://aws.amazon.com/s3/).
-    > If you are wanting to use the [allauth](https://django-allauth.readthedocs.io/en/latest/) social accounts, uncomment out lines 60-61 from settings.py (INSTALLED_APPS socialaccounts) and add your [Facebook](https://developers.facebook.com/products/facebook-login/) secrets into the 'Config Vars'.
+    > If you want to use the [allauth](https://django-allauth.readthedocs.io/en/latest/) social accounts, add your [Facebook](https://developers.facebook.com/products/facebook-login/) secrets into the 'Config Vars'.
 [Googel](https://developers.google.com/identity/sign-in/web/sign-in) setup here.

     | Key                         |      Value      |
     | --------------------------- | :-------------: |